Some Thoughts About Thinking

 Simply put: Your thoughts (and attitudes) produce your actions and reactions (behavior), which shape and define the content of your character which reveals your identity — who you be(come).

-The Rule: Everything begins with the way you “choose” to think.
+The Rule: Everything you say and do begins with the way you “choose” to think.

 Thinking is the one thing you have absolute control over.

-Actions are what you choose to say and do and reactions are what you choose to say and do in response to what someone else says or does… and what you say and do— how you “react” in response to situations and circumstance that occur.
+Actions are what you choose to say and do and reactions are what you choose to say and do in response to what someone else says or does… and what you say and do— how you “react,” in response to situations and circumstances that occur.

 Some studies suggest that the average person has thousands of thoughts running through their mind every single day.